Jump to section

-- Do you have the data you need, when you need it? – If your MES isn’t collecting the data you need (or if it isn’t available when it matters) Tulip can add context and visibility into your operations in real time.
+- Do you have the data you need, when you need it? – If your MES isn’t collecting the data you need (or if it isn’t available when it matters) Tulip can add context and visibility to your operations in real-time.

 - Does your MES cover all areas of production? – If there are modules you never bought or applications you haven’t been able to build, Tulip can quickly help you gain control and visibility where it’s needed.

 - How many workarounds did you accept when rolling out? – Many MES projects accept workarounds.
 It’s what happens when you have to adapt a COTS product to a unique operation.
 Tulip works for your processes, not the other way around.

 - How easy is it for operators to work with? – MES are designed for IT, not shop floor workers.
 Tulip is made for the frontline manufacturing workforce.